Taste Me... Don't Waste Me

+Cover versions songs on the album

 Swedish singer Agnetha Munther (aka Agneta Munther) covered the songs "Taste Me" ("Låt dina sinnen få smaka") and "My Man and Me" ("Min man och jag"), but with Swedish lyrics by Britt Lindeborg on her 1975 album Två Sidor (Two Pages).
 Italian singer Mia Martini recorded a version of the song ("Sabato") with Italian lyrics on her 1975 album Un Altro Giorno Con Me, and this reached #54 on the Italian albums chart.
 She performed the song on the TV program Speciale Midem (1975).
 The album was released for the first time on CD in 1999.
 The punk rock song "Bata Hotel" by Crass that appeared on their album Penis Envy, directly lifts the lyrics "Use me don't lose me, Taste me, don't waste me" from de Paul's album title track.
 The song "Heard It All B4" by Luke Vibert on the 2017 release "Luke Vibert Presents UK Garave Vol. 1" samples de Paul's vocals from "Lying Again" ("Don't say a word, I heard it all before") and received positive reviews.

+CD releases

-The song "Ooh I Do" was originally released as a stand alone single in 1974 on the Warner Bros label and was a hit on the official singles charts in the UK, Belgium, Sweden and the Netherlands, but it was not included on the original release of Taste Me...
+The song "Ooh I Do" was originally released as a stand alone single in 1974 on the Warner Bros label and was a hit on the singles charts in the UK, Belgium, Sweden and the Netherlands, but it was not included on the original release of Taste Me...
 Don't Waste Me.
 However, "Ooh I Do" was included as a track on the later CD release of the album.

-The song "Rainbow" has recently been re-edited by artist and DJ Pat Mellows and retitled "Rainbowed".
+All of the songs from the album were remastered and issued on de Paul's 2013 Sugar and Beyond double CD release.